him593/Question-Classification/README.md

 ## INSTRUCTIONS TO RUN ##
+- Run pip install -r requirements.txt.
+Might haeve to download nltk data if you dont have it already.
 - Run classify_question.py as python classify_question.py
 - At the first run it will train on the given data, report training and testing accuracies and runs the model on 200 sampled question from http://cogcomp.org/Data/QA/QC/train_1000.label and saves the result in the file 'test_file.csv'
 - To run the model on keyboard input.
 Go to the classify_question.py file, go to the main function and comment out the call to train and test functions and uncomment the lines following them.
 Run the file.
 You will get a prompt to enter text and the output will follow.
 Ctrl+C to exit that.